roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

     ...
 ```

-- `inference_pb2_grpc` contains our grpc server definition
+- `inference_pb2_grpc` contains our gRPC's server definition
-- `inference_pb2` contains our grpc messages definition
+- `inference_pb2` contains our gRPC's messages definition
-- `inference_pb2` contains our grpc messages types definition
+- `inference_pb2` contains our gRPC's messages types definition

-We know have to code our service,
+We now have to code our service,

 ```python
 # server.py